Jose Trevino Player Props: Yankees vs. Angels

-The New York Yankees, including Jose Trevino (hitting .185 in his past 10 games, with a double, a home run, a walk and two RBI), battle starting pitcher Griffin Canning and the Los Angeles Angels at Angel Stadium of Anaheim, Monday at 9:38 PM ET.
+The New York Yankees, including Jose Trevino (hitting .179 in his past 10 games, with a double, a home run, a walk and two RBI), battle starting pitcher Chase Silseth and the Los Angeles Angels at Angel Stadium of Anaheim, Wednesday at 7:07 PM ET.

-He had a one-hit performance in his last game (1-for-2) against the Rockies.
+In his last game he had a hitless performance (0-for-3) against the Angels.

 Jose Trevino Game Info & Props vs. the Angels